Top 10 Things To Do in Vancouver Canada

 Victoria is the capital of British Columbia and is located on Vancouver Island.
 It’s a popular day trip from Vancouver and can be reached by ferry or by plane.

 Victoria is known for its charming downtown, beautiful gardens, and historic landmarks, such as the Royal BC Museum, which has exhibits on the natural and human history of the region, and the Craigdarroch Castle, a Victorian-era mansion.
-Victoria also has several beaches, parks, and hiking trails, as well as a vibrant food and drink scene.

 Top 10 Things To Do in Vancouver Canada Wrap-up